-offset.N.update-output (uses floating-point)

-Updated the output value by adding the offset to the input

-offset.N.update-feedback (uses floating-point)

-Update the feedback value by subtracting the offset from the feedback offset.N.offset float in offset.N.in float in offset.N.out float out
+offset.N.update-output (requires a floating-point thread) Updated the output value by adding the offset to the input offset.N.update-feedback (requires a floating-point thread) Update the feedback value by subtracting the offset from the feedback offset.N.offset float in The offset value offset.N.in float in The input value offset.N.out float out The output value offset.N.fb-in float in The feedback input value offset.N.fb-out float out The feedback output value oneshot - one-shot pulse generator loadrt oneshot [count=N|names=name1[,name2...]]

-The offset value

-The input value

-The output value

-offset.N.fb-in float in

-The feedback input value

-offset.N.fb-out float out

-The feedback output value

-oneshot - one-shot pulse generator

-loadrt oneshot [count=N|names=name1[,name2...]]

-oneshot.N (uses floating-point)

-Produce output pulses from input edges

-oneshot.N.in bit in

-Trigger input

-oneshot.N.out bit out

-Active high pulse

-oneshot.N.out-not bit out

-Active low pulse

-oneshot.N.width float in (default: 0)

-Pulse width in seconds

-oneshot.N.time-left float out

-Time left in current output pulse

-oneshot.N.retriggerable bit rw (default: TRUE)

-Allow additional edges to extend pulse

-oneshot.N.rising bit rw (default: TRUE)

-Trigger on rising edge

-oneshot.N.falling bit rw (default: FALSE)

-Trigger on falling edge

-opto_ac5 - Realtime driver for opto22 PCI-AC5 cards

-loadrt opto_ac5 [portconfig0=0xN] [portconfig1=0xN]
+oneshot.N (requires a floating-point thread) Produce output pulses from input edges oneshot.N.in bit in Trigger input oneshot.N.out bit out Active high pulse oneshot.N.out-not bit out Active low pulse oneshot.N.width float in (default: 0) Pulse width in seconds oneshot.N.time-left float out Time left in current output pulse oneshot.N.retriggerable bit rw (default: TRUE) Allow additional edges to extend pulse oneshot.N.rising bit rw (default: TRUE) Trigger on rising edge oneshot.N.falling bit rw (default: FALSE) Trigger on falling edge opto\ac5 - Realtime driver for opto22 PCI-AC5 cards loadrt opto\ac5 [portconfig0=0xN] [portconfig1=0xN]

-These pins and parameters are created by the realtime opto_ac5 module.
+These pins and parameters are created by the realtime opto\ac5 module.
 The portconfig0 and portconfig1 variables are used to configure the two ports of each card.
 The first 24 bits of a 32 bit number represent the 24 i/o points of each port.
 The lowest (rightmost) bit would be HAL pin 0 which is header connector pin 47.
 Then next bit to the left would be HAL pin 1, header connector pin 45 and so on, untill bit 24 would be HAL pin 23, header connector pin 1.
 "1" bits represent output points.
-So channel 0..11 as inputs and 12..23 as outputs would be represented by (in binary) 11111111111111000000000000000 which is 0xfff000 in hexadecimal.
-That is the number you would use Eg. loadrt opto ac5 portconfig0=0xfff000
+So channel 0..11 as inputs and 12..23 as outputs would be represented by (in binary) 1111111111000000000000 which is 0xfff000 in hexadecimal.
+That is the number you would use Eg. loadrt opto\ac5 portconfig0=0xfff000